-In May 2012, the City of Huntington received an honorable mention as a Bicycle Friendly Community through the of League American Bicyclists.
-The city should continue seek to designation as a Bicycle Friendly Community.
+In May 2012, the City of Huntington received an honorable mention as a Bicycle Friendly Community through the League of American Bicyclists.
+The city should continue to seek designation as a Bicycle Friendly Community.
 Only one city in the state of